The Hrsmn: 2003

 In September Killah Priest stated in an interview that he had not spoken to Ras Kass since he had been locked up but he did say "we’re still going to do the HRSMN joint."
 Later on in the same month ripthejacker.net reported that Canibus had "been quite busy along with Killah Priest and Ras Kass.
 They have begun re-recording and building the HRSMN album!
 It will feature a cast of emcees not before a part of the group and it will be out the Summer of 2004 on Mic Club.
 Updates will be included in a new Media News section at Micclub.net so stay tuned."
 A Hrsmn album was never released in 2004 on Mic Club and a "Media News" section on the website never appeared.
 Also in September during an interview Canibus sparked rumors that other members would be joining the group such as Crooked I, Pak Man, Kool G Rap, Royce Da 5'9", Keith Murray, Journalist, Common, Rakim, Vinnie Paz (from Jedi Mind Tricks), Pace Won and Young Zee (from the Outsidaz), and Lonnie B and Danja Mowf (from the Supafriendz).

 In October, Killah Priest and Dreddy Kruger released a nine track album entitled The Horsemen Project, it was released independently through Think Differently Music/Proverbs Music Inc. and was only available to purchase off the internet.
 Each track featured at least two members of the group as well as an appearance by Pak Man.
 It is currently unknown who handled the majority of the production on the album, although it is known that Mark Sparks was responsible for two songs.

 2004

 During January in an interview conducted by AllHipHop.com, Ras Kass stated that Kurupt had contacted him while he was in prison, and that he was currently looking for a major label to distribute a new Hrsmn album.
-On February 18 it was announced that Killah Priest would be appearing on Chino XL's next album, Poison Pen.